dimaslanjaka/static-blog-generator/src-posts/2017/04/12-best-blog-in-indonesia-in-various.md

 title: 12 Best Blog in Indonesia in Various Topics
 webtitle: WMI Gitlab
-subtitle: 12 Best Blog in Indonesia in Various TopicsA few days ago I idly googling the keywords"Best Blog in Indonesia"After I check one by one from
+subtitle: 12 Best Blog in Indonesia in Various TopicsA few days ago I idly googling the keywords\"Best Blog in Indonesia\"After I check one by one from
 lang: en
 date: 2017-04-13T12:31:00.000+07:00
 type: post